Software

 “Because of its popularity as an iconic image of historical significance … we’ve determined to reinstate the photo on Fb in which we’re conscious it’s been eliminated,” the organisation said.

 “However, we intend to do better.
 We’re dedicated to listening to our community and evolving.
-Thank you for supporting us get this proper.”
+Thank you for supporting us to get this proper.”

 But Facebook’s troubles with monitoring and eliminating content published using its 1.4bn current customers look set to keep.